-Participation will be assessed as follows:
+Participation in Class will be assessed as follows:

-Exemplary (90- 100%) Proficient (80-90%) Developing (70-80%) Unacceptable (>70%) Frequency of Student initiates Student initiates Student initiates Student does not Participation on contributions more contributions more contributions more initiate contribution Class than three times in than twice in each than once in each & needs instructor to each recitation. recitation. recitation. solicit input.
+• Exemplary (90- Proficient (80-90%) Developing (70-80%) Unacceptable 100%) (>70%) Frequency of Student initiates Student initiates Student initiates Student does not Participation on contributions more contributions more contributions more initiate contribution Class than than than & needs instructor to three in each twice in each once in each solicit input. recitation. recitation. recitation.
 Quality of Comments always Comments always Comments are Comments are Comments insightful & insightful & sometimes sometimes constructive; constructive; constructive, with constructive, with uses appropriate uses appropriate occasional signs of occasional signs of terminology. terminology. insight.
 Student does insight.
 Student does Comments Comments not not balanced between balanced between use appropriate use appropriate general general terminology; terminology; impressions, opinions impressions, opinions comments comments & & not always relevant to not always relevant to specific, thoughtful specific, thoughtful the discussion. the discussion. criticisms or criticisms or contributions contributions Listening Skills Student listens Student listens Student listens Student listens attentively attentively attentively attentively when others present when others present when others present when others present materials, materials, materials, materials, perspectives, perspectives, perspectives, perspectives, as indicated by as indicated by as indicated by as indicated by comments comments comments comments that build on others' that build on others' that build on others' that build on others' remarks, i.e., student remarks, i.e., student remarks, i.e., student remarks, i.e., student hears what others say hears what others say hears what others say hears what others say & contributes to the & contributes to the & contributes to the & contributes to the dialogue. dialogue. dialogue. dialogue.